hdShang/arxiv-daily/docs/cs-CL/2025-09-20/papers/250916534v1-integround-on-the-evaluation-of-verification-and-retrieval-planning-.md

 ---
 layout: default
-title: InteGround: On the Evaluation of Verification and Retrieval Planning in Integrative Grounding
+title: "InteGround: On the Evaluation of Verification and Retrieval Planning in Integrative Grounding"
 ---

 # InteGround: On the Evaluation of Verification and Retrieval Planning in Integrative Grounding